 In witnesses of which, both the parties have signed the present Mutual Divorce Agreement in the presence of following witnesses:

-For any services related to the drafting of the mutual divorce agreement, pre-nuptial agreement, judicial separation agreement, call our board No. 011-2335 5388 or mail us through contact us page of our website.
+IMPORTANT: For any services related to the drafting of the mutual divorce agreement, pre-nuptial agreement, judicial separation agreement, mail us through contacting us page of our website.